tmkn/packageanalyzer-docs/docs/guides/custom_reports.md

 # Using Custom Reports
 The `reports` command enables you to customize and extend the behavior of the package analyzer.
-In fact all provided commands of the CLI are `Reports` themselves, just that they are hardcoded to just do exactly this 1 thing.
+In fact all provided commands of the CLI are `Reports` themselves.

-So you can either use it to write completely new logic or reuse existing commands or mix and match.

-The JavaScript file that the `reports` command expects must look like this:
+It is consumed via a JavaScript file that exports a configuration object, in the simplest form it looks like this:
 ```javascript
 module.exports = {
     reports: [] //array of reports that you want to have run
 }
 ```
-## Analyze a package and print its dependency tree
+## Tutorial - Analyze a package and print its dependency tree
 For the sake of this tutorial we want to run the `analyze` command and `tree` command in 1 go:
 ```
 pkga analyze --package react